 Bringing the Light of the Gospel to your Neighborhood on Halloween Night

 In our neighborhood, several Christian families have decided to join together to present the Gospel in a unique way to trick-or-treaters.
 Below are some of the ideas that we are planning to do.
-Feel free use these ideas to do similar things with the Christians in your neighborhood, your family, or your church to connect with the families near you.
+Feel free use these ideas to do similar things with the Christians in your neighborhood or church to connect with the families near you.
 With slight modification you could even do this just for your own family.

 Step 1 - Training